 The SAPPA annual conference will be held from Wednesday 15 August ‐ Friday 17 August at the Adelaide Hills Convention Centre in Hahndorf.

 The 2018 theme is yet to be announced but once again we are fortunate to have secured amazing speakers.
-The full range of speakers and program will be revealed in due course, but as an appetiser we are thrilled to announced that world renowned speaker Pasi Sahlberg will be our keynote speaker on Thursday 16 August 2018.
+The full range of speakers and program will be revealed in due course, but as an appetiser we are thrilled to announced that world renowned speaker Pasi Sahlberg will be our keynote speaker on Thursday 16 August and prominent author, artist and award winning designer, Lee Watanabe Crockett will speak on Friday 17 August 2018.

 Each year the feedback indicates that Principals find the SAPPA Conference inspiring and relevant.